DEUTSCHE POST A/S (DPSGY) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research lowered shares of DEUTSCHE POST A/S (OTCMKTS:DPSGY) from a hold rating to a sell rating in a research report report published on Wednesday.
+Zacks Investment Research downgraded shares of DEUTSCHE POST A/S (OTCMKTS:DPSGY) from a hold rating to a sell rating in a report published on Tuesday morning.

 According to Zacks, “Deutsche Post AG provides logistics services primarily in Germany, Europe, America, Asia Pacific and Other regions.
 The company’s operating segment consists of Post-eCommerce-Parcel; Express; Global Forwarding, Freight and Supply Chain.
 The PeP division provides mail products, advertising mail, press products, import/export, philately and postbus services as well as eCommerce-parcel services.
 Express division offers courier and express services.
 Global Forwarding Freight division provides transports goods by rail, road, air and sea; full, part and less than truckload freight services and intermodal transport services.
 Supply Chain division provides supply chain logistics solutions which include warehousing, distribution, managed transport, value-added services and supply chain management and consulting services; business process outsourcing and marketing communications solutions.
 Deutsche Post AG is headquartered in Bonn, Germany. “

-A number of other analysts also recently issued reports on the company.
-DZ Bank restated a neutral rating on shares of DEUTSCHE POST A/S in a research report on Thursday, September 27th.
-Royal Bank of Canada restated a neutral rating on shares of DEUTSCHE POST A/S in a research report on Friday, October 26th.
-ValuEngine upgraded DEUTSCHE POST A/S from a sell rating to a hold rating in a research report on Wednesday, September 12th.
-Finally, UBS Group restated a buy rating on shares of DEUTSCHE POST A/S in a research report on Tuesday, August 7th.
-Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and two have given a buy rating to the company.
-The company currently has a consensus rating of Hold and an average price target of $50.00.
+Several other equities analysts also recently weighed in on the company.
+DZ Bank restated a neutral rating on shares of DEUTSCHE POST A/S in a report on Tuesday, November 6th.
+Royal Bank of Canada restated a neutral rating on shares of DEUTSCHE POST A/S in a report on Thursday, November 1st.
+ValuEngine downgraded DEUTSCHE POST A/S from a hold rating to a sell rating in a report on Thursday, October 18th.
+Finally, UBS Group restated a buy rating on shares of DEUTSCHE POST A/S in a report on Tuesday, August 7th.
+Two equities research analysts have rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the company.
+DEUTSCHE POST A/S has a consensus rating of Hold and an average target price of $50.00.

 About DEUTSCHE POST A/S